CEAD Summer Programme

 200

-The Centre for Continuing Education at NCAD offers a range of short summer courses in art and design for adults and school leavers (16+) who want to explore their creative potential, learn new skills or develop an on-going practice.
+Continuing Education in Art and Design CEAD at NCAD offers a range of short summer courses in art and design for adults and school leavers (16+) who want to explore their creative potential, learn new skills or develop an on-going practice.

 Summer courses are at different levels; there are introductory courses suitable for beginners or for those considering returning to or progressing within higher education.
 If you want to learn something new you can choose beginners courses and if you have established an arts practice and want to continue to expand and explore your options you can choose advanced courses.

-Portfolio preparation courses are suitable for students considering applying to third level undergraduate art and design courses and wish to complete a portfolio.
+Portfolio Preparation courses are suitable for students applying to third level undergraduate art and design courses who are making their application portfolio.

-Where students are interested in applying to the accredited part-time autumn options or want to progress within art and design they can consider taking one or more summer workshops as a way of developing skills and knowledge in a subject area.
-Please note some courses are only open to students who are 18 years old or over.
+Students interested in applying to the accredited part-time autumn courses or who want to progress within art and design can consider taking summer workshops as a way of developing skills and knowledge in a subject area.

 Fees